kholostyak17/null/pending.md

 ## ACTIONS

 - improve option selectors
-- create "buy" POST call after push buyButton
-- save in header the number of items in the cart (returned as response after add it to the list) [persistent-data]
+- save in header the number of items in the cart (returned as response after add it to the list) [persistent-data] ??????????????
 - semi persistent search filter
 - persistent sorting